 Sexual Selection Theory and Mitonuclear Mate Choice

 We propose that indicator traits, such as carotenoid coloration, are signals of the efficiency of OXPHOS (explained in detail in papers in Integrative and Comparative Biology and Biological Reviews cited below).
 Indeed the oxidation of carotenoids into ornamental pigments is intimately linked to mitochondrial function (Hill and Johnson 2012, Johnson and Hill 2013).
-This potentially explains the many ornamental traits for which the expression has been linked to condition.
-This Index Hypothesis is explained in a recent paper for which my student Ryan Weaver was lead author (Weaver et al. 2017).
+This observation potentially explains the many ornamental traits for which the expression has been linked to condition.
+This Index Hypothesis is explained in a recent paper for which my former student Ryan Weaver was lead author (Weaver et al. 2017).

 We are working on a new theory to explain the evolution of ornamental traits.
 In a recent theoretical sketch (Hill and Johnson 2013) we hypothesized that it is the need for females to locate mates with nuclear genes that will express in mitochondria (N-mt genes) that are compatible with her mitochondrial genes (mt genes) that has driven the evolution of female choice for ornamental traits.
 The products of N-mt and mt genes form complexes in the mitocondria that enable oxidative phosphorylation (OXPHOS) and hence that are responsible for energy production.
 Any incompatibility between N-mt and mt genes will lead to reduced energy efficiency and loss of functionality.